A harrowing American moment, repackaged for prime time

 And that public is … who, exactly?

 The masses of Donald Trump supporters and opponents who have dug in their heels on both sides — those who think this is ridiculous political posturing and those who insist that day represented an existential threat to democracy — may not be the target audience.
 More likely, it is Americans who retain an open mind and have kind of moved on; who could use a reminder in the most American way possible: by being presented with an on-screen drama to consume.
-(Unless you watch Fox, which vociferously refused to air it.)
+(Unless you watch Fox News prime time, which vociferously refused to air it, though other Fox platforms did).

 High-profile public legislative hearings about the workings of government — from the Army-McCarthy hearings in 1954 to the Watergate hearings in 1973 to the Iran-Contra hearings in 1987 — have a history of drawing the nation’s attention and being their era’s version of must-see government TV.